 The Exploit DB can be used for submitting samples.
-However, several rules have to be followed in order for the team to accept the submittal.
-More at https://www.exploit-db.com/submit/.
+However, several rules have to be followed in order for the team to accept the submitted information.

-Why Are CVE Databases Important and What Is Incident Response
+Why Are CVE Databases Important?
+What Is Incident Response?

 In November 2013, FireEye pointed out the increasing volume of targeted attacks.
-Today, industry stats still reveal a staggering percent of websites having multiple vulnerabilities.
-Things are getting even worse, because in 2015 we’re seeing cyber crime be more initiative than ever before, and cyber criminals crafting innovative ways to reach their breach goals.
-For example, in January KrebsOnSecurity published an article in which an underground forum called Enigma was revealed.
+Today, industry statistics continue reveal a staggering percent of websites and applications having multiple vulnerabilities.
+Things are getting even worse, because in 2022, amidst an active cyber warfare, we’re seeing cybercrime be more initiative than ever before, and cybercriminals crafting innovative ways to reach their breach goals.
+Several years ago, KrebsOnSecurity published an article in which an underground forum called Enigma was revealed.
 It is only one of a growing community of private cyber crime forums, which have redefined the meaning of targeted attacks.
 The bid-and-ask forums such as Enigma connect crooks who are looking for access to specific data, resources or systems with capable and motivated malicious coders.

 Despite the fact that spear phishing attacks are currently popular and many people are willing to pay for acquiring sensitive information this way, zero-day exploits shouldn’t be underestimated as well.
-At the very least, as visible by the exemplary image above, phishing attacks can be pointed at exploiting a particular known vulnerability.
-The major cross-site scripting vulnerability in Internet Explorer from January this year could open the door to phishing attacks and illustrated how this type of cyber threats endanger users.
+At the very least, phishing attacks can be pointed at exploiting a particular, known vulnerability.

 Since such attacks are a daily event in numerous organizations, incident response is a must.